Brian-McG/StyleCop_settings/README.md

 # StyleCop Settings
-Personal settings for style cop in conjunction with Unity
+Personal settings for StyleCop in conjunction with Unity